 \subsection{Sufficient Condition for Validity of Order}

-Since the definition of validity of an order $G$ of variables with respect to minimization of a function $\phi$ depends on the minimum of $\phi$, determining validity of $G$ might be as difficult as obtaining the minimum of $\phi$.
-Therefore, it seems impractical to exactly determine validity of a given order of variables in a reasonable time.
+Since the definition of validity of a partial order $G$ of variables with respect to minimization of $\phi$ depends on the minimum of $\phi$, determining validity of $G$ might be as difficult as obtaining the minimum of $\phi$.
+Therefore, it seems impractical to exactly determine the validity of a given partial order of variables in a reasonable time.
 Instead, we give a sufficient condition for validity of $G$ when $\phi$ is a quadratic function.